opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 ## Workflow: Lapsed Members

-Remove a member from the website when either (1) their report due date has passed and they have indicated they do not plan to renew, or (2) their report due date, plus a grace period of a month, have passsed.
+Remove a member from the website when either (1) their report due date has passed and they have indicated they do not plan to renew, or (2) their report due date, plus a grace period of a month, have passed.

 When removing a member, take the following steps: